 Pro tip: You should verify with both the therapist and your insurance company to be certain they are in network.

 “Finding a therapist can take time, depending on your preferences and needs.
-Doing your homework on reimbursement rates and session limits can ease the search for the right clinician for you.
+Doing your homework on reimbursement rates and therapy session limits can ease the search for the right clinician for you.
 Talkspace offers accessibility to licensed therapists and prescribers, with options for self-pay and plans through your employer or school.”Talkspace therapist Elizabeth Keohan, LCSW-C

 What Types of Therapy Are Covered by Insurance?